-- 28. This is the charity's business address (the street address that they operate from).
+- 26. This is the charity's business address (the street address that they operate from).
+Not all charities provide the ACNC with their business address.

-- 29. The fields relating to this question are:
+- 27. The fields relating to this question are:

 - Address line 1

 - Address line 2

 - Town/City

 - State

 - Postcode

 - Country

-- 30. These fields contain the business address details provided by each charity.
-Where a field is blank, it means that no information was provided by the charity for that particular field.
-The 'Address line 2' field is blank for many charities.
-For registered charities, the ACNC will provide the business address (where provided by the charity).
-For revoked charities, the ACNC will only provide the postcode and country.
+- 28. For registered charities, the ACNC will provide the business address (where provided by the charity).

+- 29. For revoked charities, the ACNC will only provide the postcode and country.
 The other fields (Address line 1, Address line 2, Town/City and State) will be blank.